ConorSheehan1/ConorSheehan1.github.io/readme.md

 I'm a developer, just finished a masters degree in computer science from UCD.
 I was a demonstrator at UCD and plan to continue helping people learn to program.
 I'm particularly interested in data analytics.
 You can find some of my work here on github, or in the links below.

 * [https://conorsgapminder.herokuapp.com/](https://conorsgapminder.herokuapp.com/)
-	* A visualisation of GDP and life expectancy based on open data between 1900 and 2015, using d3.js
+	* A visualisation of the GDP and life expectancy of countries using d3.js.
 * [https://conorsworldmap.herokuapp.com/](https://conorsworldmap.herokuapp.com/)
 	* A visualisation of GDP grouped by government type, using d3.js and datamaps.
 * [http://restimator.herokuapp.com/](http://restimator.herokuapp.com/)